-No. An employer has an obligation to maintain a work environment free from harassment based upon religious beliefs or practices, once the employer is made aware of the offensive conduct.
+An employer has an affirmative obligation to maintain a work environment free from harassment based upon religious beliefs or practices, once the employer is made aware of the offensive conduct.
 This includes offensive remarks, as well as verbal or physical threats or abuse.
-The employer's obligation is not limited to employee behavior only, but also covers others in the workplace.
-These might include owners, supervisors, contractors, and even customers or others regularly within the workplace.
+The obligation on the employer is not limited to employee behavior only, but also covers others in the workplace, such as owners, supervisors, co-workers, and even customers or others regularly within the workplace.

-It is important also to understand that this protection extends to an employee's co-workers and others who have indicated a preference not to receive the employee's religious communications.
+It is important also to realize that this protection extends to an employee's co-workers and others who have indicated a preference not to receive the employee's unsolicited religious communications.